6 Simple Plumbing Tips Every Homeowner Should Know

 Wrenches are also essential.
 A basin wrench is ideal for faucet nuts in tight spaces, an adjustable wrench suits various fittings, and a pipe wrench provides strength for threaded connections.
 Knowing the correct wrench to use simplifies repairs and reduces the risk of damaging pipes or fixtures.

-Other indispensable tools include plumbing tape, also called Teflon or thread seal tape, which ensures leak-free pipe connections, and a pipe cutter for precise cuts on copper, PVC, or PEX pipes.
-A well-stocked toolkit, including tape measures, lubricants, and small hand tools, makes tackling plumbing issues less stressful and supports efficient home maintenance.
-Regular use of these tools empowers homeowners to address small problems before they escalate into costly repairs.
+Other indispensable tools include plumbing tape (also called Teflon or thread seal tape) which ensures leak-free pipe connections, and a pipe cutter for precise cuts on copper, PVC, or PEX pipes.
+A well-stocked toolkit makes tackling plumbing issues less stressful and supports efficient home maintenance.

 3. Address Common Plumbing Problems Promptly

 Many plumbing issues are preventable or manageable with basic knowledge and tools.
-Leaky faucets, for example, waste significant amounts of water.
+Leaky faucets waste significant amounts of water.
 According to Jobber, a leaky faucet can waste 3,000 gallons of water a year.
 Most leaks are caused by worn washers, cartridges, or disks and can often be fixed with a few simple tools.

 Clogged drains are another common concern.
 Hair, soap scum, and grease can obstruct pipes, but regular cleaning using baking soda, vinegar, or a plumber's snake can prevent backups.
 Similarly, running toilets caused by faulty flappers or fill valves are easily repaired and save water and money.